 From day one, Hard Rock Cafe has served up authentic American dishes with a Southern flair that reflects the Tennessee roots of co-founder Isaac Tigrett.
-Comfort-food classics is and always will be Hard Rock’s gig, with favourites including fall-off the bone hickory-smoked ribs, signature jumbo wings and their legendary half-pound burgers.
+Comfort-food classics are and always will be Hard Rock’s gig, with favourites including fall-off-the-bone hickory-smoked ribs, signature jumbo wings and their legendary half-pound burgers.

 Hard Rock Cafe has been a London ambassador of rock for more than 40 years.
 Its world-famous memorabilia collection was born when rock ‘n’ roll superstar Eric Clapton asked the owners to hang one of his guitars over his favourite spot in the restaurant.
 A week later, Pete Townshend of The Who famously sent a guitar over with the note, ‘Mine’s as good as his!
 Love, Pete.’

 Today the restaurant’s celebration of all things rock ‘n’ roll continues.
 The Vault, which was once used to protect the Queen’s coffers, is London’s only rock museum.
 Tucked away in an old Coutts bank, this treasure trove boasts some of the world’s most valuable pieces of music memorabilia.
 The Vault is the place to check out the silver suit Eric Clapton wore on the cover of Cream’s album Goodbye Cream, the bass guitar Sting played in the video for ‘After The Rain Has Fallen’, as well as Madonna’s legendary bustier from her 1990 Blonde Ambition tour.